augustovictor/java-algorithms-and-data-structures/README.md

 Steps we take to manipulate data;

 ### Linear search
-Good for looking for multiple values in an array with repeated numbers;
+Good for looking for all matches;

 ### Binary search
-Good for looking for single values in a not-duplicate array;
+Good for looking for one match if there are no duplicate values;